tsgates/arch-wiki-markdown/wiki/Dovecot.md

 email on mail server.

 -   Install pigeonhole
--   Add "managesieve sieve" to "protocols" in dovecot.conf
+-   Add "sieve" to "protocols" in dovecot.conf (and the lines from the next points)

+    protocols = imap pop3 sieve

 -   Add minimal 80-sieve.conf

     service managesieve-login {